kriskowal/q/README.md

 The Q module can be loaded as:

 -   a ``<script>`` tag (creating a ``Q`` global variable)
--   a NodeJS module, or generally a CommonJS module
+-   a NodeJS module, or generally a CommonJS module, available from NPM as the ``q`` package.
 -   a RequireJS module

 Q is designed to work well with jQuery, Dojo, and as part of an